Design Thinking is a People-Centric Approach to Business

 Regularly ask your employees to contribute to the things your organization is making whether it’s improvements to processes, new initiatives, or even helping a new leadership team transition to leading the company.
 Ask employees to share what they think you should know before you make changes, give advice on the direction of projects, and provide suggestions for things that need to be addressed.
 Remember that people prefer questions over direct orders.
 Give your employees an outlet for contributing and you will be surprised by their willingness to help you make your initiatives a success.

 Better understand your employees and gain their support by creating a more positive internal experience.
-Check out our Voice page to learn how to invite employees to join the conversation.
+Check out our solution page to learn how to invite employees to join the conversation.